 Let’s face it.
 The property is a Relais & Chateaux, so cuisine is very important.
 Chef Barry tries to source as much of the produce through local farmers, cheese makers and fisherman which takes the food quality to another level.
 Guests can choose from many private dining venues speckled throughout the lodge and several dining rooms.

-The nightly rate includes all meals and alcohol, so guests can indulge to the fullest.
+The nightly rate includes a la carte breakfast, pre-dinner drinks and canapes along with a multi-course dinner so guests can indulge to the fullest.
 I found it quite easy to come away a few kilos heavier!